Groningen gas field: Discovery

 Natural gas was initially mainly a by-product of petroleum, which was more economically attractive.
-In 1948 the Nederlandse Aardolie Maatschappij (NAM), jointly owned by Shell and Esso, discovered a natural gas field in the Netherlands for the first time near Coevorden.
+In 1948, the Nederlandse Aardolie Maatschappij (NAM), jointly owned by Shell and Esso, discovered a natural gas field in the Netherlands for the first time near Coevorden.
 This gave rise to the expectation that more natural gas fields could be found in the Netherlands.
 In the north and east of the country they searched for gas fields, including near the later Groningen gas field.
-In 1954 and 1955 drilling at Haren and Vlagtwedde yielded nothing.
-On October 24, 1955, when seeking oil at Thesinge, natural gas was found in the Zechstein formation, but they drilled 40 to 50 meters too little to discover the Groningen gas field.
+In 1954 and 1955, drilling at Haren and Vlagtwedde yielded nothing.
+On 24 October 1955, when seeking oil at Thesinge, natural gas was found in the Zechstein formation, but they drilled 40 to 50 meters too little to discover the Groningen gas field.

-On May 29, 1959, the NAM started exploratory research on land owned by farmer Kees Boon, near Kolham in the municipality of Slochteren.
+On 29 May 1959, the NAM started exploratory research on land owned by farmer Kees Boon, near Kolham in the municipality of Slochteren.
 Two months later on July 22, the drilling led to the discovery of natural gas for the first time.
-Initially it received little media attention, because little was known about its size at the time.
+Initially it received little media attention, because little was known about the field's size at the time.
 The flaring did attract local attention.
 The fact that it was a large gas field became clear when gas was found near Delfzijl in 1960.
 The properties of that natural gas matched those of Slochteren, so had to be the same gas field.
 These findings about the size were initially kept secret, also from NAM shareholder Esso.

-The size was not made public until October 14, 1960.
-A Belgian newspaper reported on a speech by Belgian Member of the European Parliament Victor Leemans, in which he mentioned that the Netherlands had found a gas field of 300 billion m³.
-The cabinet responded to parliamentary questions that a large amount of natural gas had indeed been found, but kept it at 60 billion m³.
-Behind closed doors, it was then estimated at a maximum of 100 billion m³.
+The size was not made public until 14 October 1960.
+A Belgian newspaper reported on a speech by Belgian Member of the European Parliament Victor Leemans, in which he mentioned that the Netherlands had found a gas field of 300 billion m3.
+The cabinet responded to parliamentary questions that a large amount of natural gas had indeed been found, but kept it at 60 billion m3.
+Behind closed doors, it was then estimated at a maximum of 100 billion m3.

 Concession

 After the discovery, NAM applied for the concession for the field.
 At the initiative of Esso employee Douglass Stewart, NAM planned to sell the gas directly to households.
-The Dutch government had previously committed itself to purchase all natural gas extracted in the Netherlands.
+The Dutch government had previously committed itself to purchasing all natural gas extracted in the Netherlands.
 The size of the Groningen gas field made this promise financially untenable.
 Minister of Economic Affairs Jan de Pous entered into negotiations with NAM about gas extraction.
 Shell and Esso initially wanted a substantial majority share in the extraction and sale, to the disapproval of De Pous.
 On the other hand, the Labour Party wanted a greater role for the government.
 Member of Parliament Anne Vondeling argued for complete nationalization.
 After more than a year and a half of negotiations, De Pous sent his plan to the Tweede Kamer on 17 July 1962.
-This regulated the tasks of various parties.
-This division of tasks and responsibilities later became known as the Gasgebouw.
+This regulated the tasks of various parties, with this division of tasks and responsibilities later becoming known as the Gasgebouw.